labja/IntraPat/README.md

 # 3       3      3       0.3 TRUE
 # 4       4      1       0.1 FALSE
 ```
-freq_pat is the frequency a dose level has been given.
-For example, in this case 4.66 % of doses have been given at dose level 1. freq_mtd_est display the how often a dose is recommended for phase II. n_rp2d is the total number and freq_rp2d is the frequency.
+freq_mtd_est display the how often a dose is recommended for phase II. n_rp2d is the total number and freq_rp2d is the frequency.
 For example, in this case dose level 3 is recommended in three out of ten trials (30 %).

 ## Accessing simulated data